Bar & Bat Mitzvah Adventure Class

 -Two payments: 50% of the balance will be charged today and the remaining 50% will be charged in six months.
 The first payment is non-refundable.
 On Jan 1, 2020 the entire amount becomes non-refundable.

 -Monthly Payment Plan: One-time $100 fee and $500 deposit charged today.
-Payments will then be charged on the 1st of each month until they are completed.
+The remainder will be divided into a maximum of ten payments.
+Payments will be charged on the 1st of each month until they are completed.
 Payments must be completed before the class ends.
 All payments are non-refundable.

 -Please be aware that once you pick your date with the Rabbi, there is a $250/fee for changing date or time of day.